Top 5 Reasons to Become a Tutor:

 Question: What if I have never tutored before?

-Answer: All tutors (even those with prior experience) are trained before they are permitted to tutor, and the Lead Tutors, Assistant Coordinator, and Coordinator are here to help you throughout the semester.
+Answer: All tutors (even those with prior experience) are trained before they are permitted to tutor, and the LAC Leadership Staff is there to help you throughout the semester.

 Question: Can I tutor if I just want the experience and not the pay?